 Residential-led mixed-use development may offer an opportunity to bring residents, workers, shoppers and leisure users back into centres.
 A residential-led scheme may provide the financial viability needed to fund renewal.
 Encouraging more people to live in an accessible central location can provide a lifestyle that is less car-dependent.
 This should, in turn, contribute to a reduction in pollution and congestion in our urban centres, reinforcing the attraction of urban centre living.
 The resultant agglomeration effects should lead to more leisure, cultural and entertainment provision, more services and encourage employers ‘back to centre’.
 The shift-up in diversity could see the establishment of the vibrant day and night economies that urban planners have long been chasing.
 A virtuous circle.

-Before we rush to knock down redundant shops and building residential blocks a word of caution.
+Before we rush to knock down redundant shops and build residential blocks, a word of caution.
 The impetus here needs to be the creation of quality mixed-use environments that can become the communities of the future (and resilient ones at that).
 We know the essential ingredients – attractive design and quality build, affordability, housing units to cater to a range of needs, access to shops and services, attractive and safe public realm, and accessibility.
-If planned well and delivered strategically, new development will have a strong sense of place that, crucially, integrates into the existing centre and strengthens the inter-connections between buildings and the natural environment and creates sustainable neighbourhoods.
+If planned well and delivered strategically, new development will have a strong sense of place that, crucially, integrates into the existing centre and strengthens the inter-connections between buildings and the natural environment, and creates sustainable neighbourhoods.

 There is an increasing number of good international examples of this, including the Canadian city of Vancouver.
 Here, a policy called ‘Living First’ introduced in the 1980s and 1990s saw a presumption in favour of well-designed residential neighbourhoods introduced into the city’s commercial downtown core.
 Affordability was a key factor.
 Over thirty years the city was transformed into a liveable mixed-use area with high quality housing supported by abundant public amenities, funded through planning gain.
 These transformations, in turn, encouraged the development of neighbourhood-focused retail and other supporting commercial services.
 In the UK, Land Securities’ mixed retail and residential development at Buchanan Quarters fits so seamlessly into the Glasgow prime retailing zone that you can easily miss it contains residential space.